 When you hear Napa Art, what image comes to mind?
-Maybe you are looking at a rare Picasso in a large chateau high above the valley?
-While that does exist and is amazing (we hear), there is also another side of Napa.
-One that is perhaps a little more accessible and relatable to the rest of us.
+Maybe viewing a rare Picasso in a large chateau upvalley?
+While we’re sure that exists and is amazing, there is also another side of Napa.
+One that is little more accessible and relatable to the rest of us.

 Napa’s diversity is one of the of the great things about the city.
 Sitting at the base of the valley, Napa draws a community ranging in backgrounds and interests.
 And the dedication to public art is one of the things that ties the community together.

 Napa has a long history of citizens and community leaders coming together to support the arts.
 And this continues today with a large public arts program led by Arts Council Napa Valley.
 The projects they have created tell a great story about the community and what it’s about.

 Nothing paints a better picture about a city than the public art around it….literally.

 As much as Robert Mondavi revolutionized Napa Valley’s wine industry, Margrit Mondavi transformed the valley into a cultural destination.
 As the Vice President of Cultural Affairs at Robert Mondavi Winery, she created an artistic hub in the valley.
 Considered Napa Valley’s Grande Dame, her support for the arts lives on.